atomica-software/deno_paddle_verify/README.md

 });
 ```

-_Note_ For security and reliabilit we don't recommend you import the library off
+_Note_ For security and reliability we don't recommend you import the library
-our repo.
+off our repo.
 Fork this project and import it off your own github account.

 # Tests